GMW's seven new Customer Committees will be a voice for GMW customers across northern Victoria.

 The objectives of the committees are to assist GMW to:

-• better understand the strategic issues facing customers and their communities
+- better understand the strategic issues facing customers and their communities

-• articulate customers’ current and future service expectations
+- articulate customers’ current and future service expectations

-• improve key aspects of GMW’s relationships with customers, including communication and assistance with problem solving
+- improve key aspects of GMW’s relationships with customers, including communication and assistance with problem solving

-• provide a solutions-based perspective on key business issues identified by the Customer Committees or referred to it by GMW
+- provide a solutions-based perspective on key business issues identified by the Customer Committees or referred to it by GMW

-• distribute information between GMW and its customers, particularly through local organisations and informal networks
+- distribute information between GMW and its customers, particularly through local organisations and informal networks

-• contribute a solutions-based perspective to the preparation of Service Plans including those associated with Price Submissions and other projects
+- contribute a solutions-based perspective to the preparation of Service Plans including those associated with Price Submissions and other projects

-• provide a solutions-based perspective on issues raised by other agencies who have approached GMW (eg DEECA).
+- provide a solutions-based perspective on issues raised by other agencies who have approached GMW (eg DEECA)

-How will members of the new committees be selected?
+How are members of the committees selected?

 When will the new Customer Committees be appointed?